norm42/summerize_video/Raspberry_pi/python_files.md

 | createhtml.py    | Scans video and image directories and generates html for the flask server. |
 | imagelist.py     | Flask server code.                                           |

-Note that the dbxlib.py file does not contain my dropbox TOKEN for my dropbox app.
+Note that the dbxlib.py (renamed dbxlib_notoken.py) file does not contain my dropbox TOKEN for my dropbox app.
 You will either need to modify the code to use a file system that contains the video files or create your own dropbox app.